I came across an article of John Piper’s in which he listed five besetting sins with which he struggles.

 These words trigger a great tsunami of hope within my soul.

-And it’s actually not because of the context of the verse – the hope that I might be forgiven by a brother or sister against whom I have continually sinned, though that is certainly an immense joy.
+And it’s actually not because of the verse’s context of the verse – forgiveness from a brother – though that is certainly an immense joy.

 Which means God forgives me when I sin seven times in a day.